Now Accepting New Patients

 Will spinal decompression help degenerative disc disease or arthritis in my spine?

-Degenerative disc disease and arthritic changes in the spine develop over many years, so they cannot be reversed completely.
-However, spinal decompression can often reduce pain and stiffness for patients with disc degeneration or arthritis-related spine pain.
 By improving disc hydration and mobility in the affected area, decompression may lessen mechanical stress on the joints and surrounding tissues.
 At our clinic, spinal decompression for degenerative discs is usually combined with targeted chiropractic care, corrective exercises, and lifestyle guidance to support long-term function.

 How many spinal decompression sessions will I need?